barebox/barebox/Documentation/boards/ti-k3-am62lx.rst

   cp out/arm-plat-k3/core/tee-raw.bin $BAREBOX_SOURCE/firmware/am62lx-bl32.bin

 OP-TEE is optional. barebox will continue without OP-TEE when the file does not exist.
-In that case drop the ``SPD=opteed`` option above when building the TF-A
+In that case drop the ``SPD=opteed`` option above when building the TF-A.

 .. note::

-  As time of writing the AM62lx OP-TEE support has not yet landed in a release.
-Use the master branch for building OP-TEE
+  At the time of writing the AM62lx OP-TEE support has not yet landed in a release.
+Use the master branch for building OP-TEE.

 Building barebox
 ----------------